jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/AspNetMVC.md

 3. Locate the app configuration keys in the **appSettings** element.
 Replace the ENTER_YOUR_CLIENT_ID and ENTER_YOUR_SECRET placeholder values with the values you just copied.

-The redirect URI is the SSL URL of the project that you registered.
+The redirect URI is the URL of the project that you registered.
 The requested [permission scopes](https://graph.microsoft.io/en-us/docs/authorization/permission_scopes) allow the app to get user profile information and send an email.

 ## Authenticate the user and get an access token